Divine right of kings

-In European Christianity, the divine right of kings, divine right, or God's mandation is a political and religious doctrine of political legitimacy of a monarchy.
-It stems from a specific metaphysical framework in which a monarch is, before birth, pre-ordained to inherit the crown, chosen by God and in the image of God.
-According to this theory of political legitimacy, the subjects of the crown have actively (and not merely passively) turned over the metaphysical selection of the king's soul – which will inhabit the body and rule them – to God.
-In this way, the "divine right" originates as a metaphysical act of humility and/or submission towards God.
-Divine right has been a key element of the legitimisation of many absolute monarchies.
+The divine right of kings is a political and religious doctrine of political legitimacy of a monarchy in post-Reformation Western Christianity culminating in the Age of Absolutism (c.
+1610 – c.
+1789).
+It is also known as the divine-right theory of kingship.

-Significantly, the doctrine asserts that a monarch is not accountable to any earthly authority (such as a parliament) because their right to rule is derived from divine authority.
+The doctrine asserts that a monarch is not accountable to any earthly authority (such as a parliament or the Pope) because their right to rule is derived from divine authority.
 Thus, the monarch is not subject to the will of the people, of the aristocracy, or of any other estate of the realm.
-It follows that only divine authority can judge a monarch, and that any attempt to depose, dethrone or restrict their powers runs contrary to God's will and may constitute a sacrilegious act.
-It is often expressed in the phrase by the Grace of God, Derived from the Latin title "Dei Gratia" ("Dei Gratia Regina", by the grace of God, Queen.
-"Dei Gratia Rex", by the grace of God, King) which has historically been attached to the titles of certain reigning monarchs.
-Note, however, that such accountability only to God does not per-se make the monarch a sacred king.
+It follows that only divine authority can judge a monarch, and that any attempt to depose, dethrone, resist or restrict their powers runs contrary to God's will and may constitute a sacrilegious act.
+It does not imply that their power is absolute.

+In its full-fledged form, the Divine Right of Kings is associated with Henry VIII of England (and the Acts of Supremacy), James VI and I of Scotland and England, Louis XIV of France, and their successors.